July 19, 2024

 How Air Conditioning Can Help

 While we cannot control the external weather conditions, air conditioning provides a simple solution to address the climate issue in classrooms, home studies, and offices.
 The right air conditioner can maintain an ideal temperature for learning and also improve humidity control and indoor air quality (IAQ).
 With a significant percentage of infants experiencing asthma or wheezing and a rising prevalence of asthma in children, IAQ in Australia should not be overlooked.
-The Daikin split systems have received Sensitive Choice approval from the National Asthma Council Australia, demonstrating their commitment to asthma and allergy awareness.

 Air conditioning in schools worldwide has proven effective in enhancing students' performance.
 In Japan, nearly half of both public and private school classrooms are equipped with air conditioning units.
 In the UK, air conditioners are used to ensure comfortable classrooms, enabling students to focus for longer periods, particularly during colder weather.